Migration, Race, Ethnicity and Diversity in Post-Brexit Pandemic Britain

 Attendance is FREE but spaces are limited.
 We also welcome delegates from third sector organisations who wish to showcase the work they do.

 The conference receives generous support from the School of Social Sciences at Cardiff University and is co-sponsored by the open access journal Frontiers in Sociology – Race and Ethnicity.
 It is intended that a selection of the conference proceedings will be submitted to a Special Issue for Frontiers in Sociology: Race and Ethnicity.
 All publications will be subject to peer- review.
-The deadline for abstract submission to the Special issue is 30 September with a full-text submission expected on 30 December.
+The deadline for abstract submission to the Special issue is 30 September with a full-text submission expected in January 2023.

 A limited amount of travel bursaries will be available to research students outside Cardiff.
 Further details on how to apply will be released after paper acceptance.